Nebraska Adult Education and GED®

 Many of the resources contain EXCELLENT material for students struggling in specific areas.
 Other materials would make WONDERFUL additions to, or a basis for staff development sessions.
 If you would like to preview or discuss any of the materials, just drop in or contact Jim.
 Materials can be checked out for 6 weeks (longer if not in demand).

-All requests for duplicate diplomas, transcripts and verifications of GED completions must be in writing.
+All requests for duplicate diplomas, transcripts and verification of GED® completions must be in writing.
 No confidential information will be given out over the telephone.
 The $2 fee (payable to the Nebraska Department of Education) is required for transcripts and duplicate diplomas.

-Verification requests from potential employers, background investigators, and/or others must include a signed release from the individual along with the person's printed name, date of birth, and approximate year of successful completion.
-These requests may be faxed to 402/471-8127.
+Verification requests from potential employers, background investigators, and/or others must include a signed release from the individual along with the person’s printed name, date of birth, and approximate year of successful completion.
+These requests may be scanned and emailed to email@example.com or faxed to 402/471-0117.
 Please allow 48 hours for verification requests; two weeks for duplicate diploma and transcript requests.
 Contact us.